Test data management (TDM) is a critical process in the testing lifecycle. It helps businesses

 Why is the test data management important?

+Test data management market is expected to grow 12.7% CAGR.
 In Software Development Life Cycle (SDLC), the testing stage is where product defects are reported, tracked, fixed and retested, until the product reaches the quality standards.
 An effective test data management is essential for software development process because:

 - It reduces products’ time-to-market.
 An effective test data management consists of automated testing that helps the process function quickly and efficiently.